October 8, 2019

 Smaller institutions are able to take advantage of RTP, but they will need assistance in order to fully realize the benefits it can offer them and their clients.
 RTP has the potential to transform the organization as well as the payments industry and should be approached with research and preparation.
 Third-party services are able to fill gaps in smaller institutions so that they are able to launch RTP in a way that will be strategic and forward-looking.

-Our 2020 Real-time Payments Report launches on October 28, 2019.
-Be among the first to see the latest industry insights, emerging trends, and critical data shaping the future of real-time payments by pre-registering here to have the report delivered directly to your inbox on release day.
+Our 2020 Real-time Payments Report is here.
+See the latest industry insights, emerging trends, and critical data shaping the future of real-time payments by reading the report today.

 Senior Financial Services Consultant